Abhishek88788/Bloom-Scrollin/project-report.md

 I would like to express my sincere gratitude to all those who have contributed to the successful completion of this project.

-First and foremost, I would like to thank my project guide **[Guide Name]**, for their invaluable guidance, constant encouragement, and support throughout the development of this project.
+First and foremost, I would like to thank my project guide **Aman narang**, for their invaluable guidance, constant encouragement, and support throughout the development of this project.
 Their insights and suggestions have been instrumental in shaping this work.

-I am deeply grateful to **[HOD Name]**, Head of the Department of Computer Applications, for providing the necessary facilities and resources required for the completion of this project.
+I am deeply grateful to **Anand**, Head of the Department of Computer Applications, for providing the necessary facilities and resources required for the completion of this project.

 I extend my heartfelt thanks to all the faculty members of the Department of Computer Applications for their continuous support and encouragement during the course of this project.